stackhpc/stackhpc-kayobe-config/doc/source/operations/rocky-linux-9.rst

    .. code-block:: yaml

       mariabackup_image_full: "{{ docker_registry }}/stackhpc/rocky-source-mariadb-server:yoga-20230310T170929"
 -  When using Octavia load balancers, restarting Neutron causes load balancers with floating IPs to stop processing traffic.
 See `LP#2042938
    <https://bugs.launchpad.net/neutron/+bug/2042938>`__ for details.
 The issue
    may be worked around after Neutron has been restarted by detaching then reattaching the floating IP to the load balancer's virtual IP.

+-  If you are using hyper-convered Ceph, please also note the potential issues in the Storage section below.

 Full procedure for one host
 ---------------------------